rntatsuya/machine-load-monitor/README.md

 - d3

 ## Project Organization
-This app uses the React framework, and is mainly consisted of three components.
+This app uses the React framework for the client-side, and is consisted of three components: App, LineChart, and Alert.
 The App and LineChart components are considered containers, which is a naming convention in the React community for components that modify states.
 The Alert component on the other hand is a stateless component because it just receives data from the App container.

-The App container also listens and receives data emmited from the server, which uses express to set up the server and socket.io to emit data to the client-side.
-All calculation for creating alerts and modifying the 10 minute historical data is done on the server-side.
+The App container also listens and receives data emmited from the server, which uses the express library to set up the server and socket.io to emit data to the client-side.
+All calculations for creating alerts and modifying the 10 minute historical data is done on the server-side.

 ## Assumptions
 - CPU load is accurately measured by taking the load average of the past minute.
 This minute tick is the base unit of load used in this project.